 HSST won authorization to provide the acclaimed National Academy Foundation (NAF) curriculum that draws on the personal and professional ambitions and capabilities of students, schools, business and community partners.

 The Information Technology/Film and Media Academy prepares students for careers in programming, database administration, web design and administration, digital networks, and other areas in the expanding digital workplace.
+Students have the opportunity to take film and media classes that give them hands on experience making short films and documentaries, editing and video production skills and media literacy that helps them understand what goes in to making news in all its forms and evaluate it for accuracy and bias.

-In the NAF Engineering Academy Paxton-Patterson Engineering labs, students use state-of-the-art equipment found in robotics, engineering design manufacturing, alternative energy, environmental technology, transportation technology and electronics.
+In the Engineering Academy Paxton-Patterson Engineering labs, students use state-of-the-art equipment found in robotics, engineering design manufacturing, alternative energy, environmental technology, transportation technology and electronics.
 These programs offer students career readiness skills, hands-on experience, college preparatory-level classes and creative exercises to help them succeed in school and life.

 Magnet funds enable HSST to invest in the future of our students by tapping into the newest technological advances and methods of communication.
 Students use iPads, Netbooks and iPods to develop their own wikis and blogs and to Skype with students across the globe to advance their studies and understanding of the world around them.
 These hand-held technologies support student engagement with the academic content, enabling them to learn in a multitude of ways that make sense to them and make sense of world beyond their doors.